kon-ham/kon-ham.github.io/_posts/2021-10-25-difference-between-p-puts-and-return.md

     ```

 ## Still Confused?
 I would encourage you not to worry about it.
+You'll get more solid on your understanding when you have a need for it on a case-by-case basis.

-What's really important to know between all of these methods is that they're similar but not the same.
+What's really important to know between all of these methods is that they're *similar* but *not the same*.

 ## Was this helpful?
 I may have gotten some information incorrect or my grammar might be hard to read.
 Please let me know.